syslog-ng/syslog-ng.github.io/doc/_dev-guide/chapter_4/section_3/README.md

 ### Select the compiler

 Latest version of {{ site.product.short_name }} [has dropped support of gcc](https://github.com/syslog-ng/syslog-ng/pull/4897), so now the platform default llvm/clang must be used to complie the source.\
-`gcc` still might compile {{ site.product.short_name }} and most of its modules, but there is no guarantie and support of it anymore.
+`gcc` still might compile {{ site.product.short_name }} and most of its modules, but there is no guarantee and support of it anymore.

 **Hint:** You can always turn off any problematic module via its feature switch.
 {: .notice--info}